I Believe

 Concerning the Gospels

-- The books of Matthew, Mark, Luke & John primarily feature Jesus (Yeshua), who is identified as a biological descendant of King David (from the tribe of Judah, of the house of Israel) by way of his parents, Joseph & Mary, living in the first century CE.
+- The books of Matthew, Mark, Luke & John primarily feature a man named Jesus (Yeshua), who is identified as a biological descendant of King David (from the tribe of Judah, of the house of Israel) by way of his parents, Joseph & Mary, living in the first century CE.

-- Jesus/Yeshua is the Prophet like unto Moses and the anticipated Messiah/Christ, about whom was prophesied in the Old Testament.
+- This man, Jesus/Yeshua, was understood by many to be the Prophet like unto Moses and the anticipated Messiah/Christ, about whom was prophesied in the Old Testament.

-- Jesus/Yeshua prophesied the destruction of the temple standing at that time and the fall of Jerusalem would take place in that generation.
-And it did — in 70 AD.
+- This man, Jesus/Yeshua, prophesied the destruction of the temple standing at that time and the fall of Jerusalem would take place in that generation.
+And those things occurred in 70 AD.

-- When Jesus/Yeshua said the Son of Man, referring to himself, would be coming in the clouds of heaven with power & great glory and there would be the gathering of the elect from the four winds, he was referencing Daniel’s night vision and prophecies made by Isaiah, which acted as a carrot of hope for the future of those living in that day.
+- When this man, Jesus/Yeshua, was recorded as saying the Son of Man, referring to himself, would be coming in the clouds of heaven with power & great glory and there would be the gathering of the elect from the four winds, he was referencing Daniel’s night vision and prophecies made by Isaiah.
+This acted as a carrot of hope for the future of those living in that day.

 Concerning the Acts of the Apostles & the Various Letters

-- The book of Acts and the various letters contained in the New Testament were all penned between the time of Jesus’/Yeshua’s death and the fall of Jerusalem in 70 AD.
+- The book of Acts and the various letters contained in the New Testament were all penned between the time of the death of this man, Jesus/Yeshua, and the fall of Jerusalem in 70 AD.
 They were written to specific audiences that lived in that day.
 They were not written to us in the modern age.

 - References made in these texts to “the last days” were referring to the time period in which they were written up until the fall of Jerusalem: between 33-70 AD.